 Students choosing to major in Marketing may also pursue a cross-disciplinary concentration in the area of International Business.
-They must complete MADM360 and 9 more hours from a specified list of approved International Business 300-level or higher courses.
+They must complete MADM360 and MKT440, plus six more hours from a specified list of approved International Business 300-level or higher courses.
 Students who choose to pursue an International Business concentration must also earn a minimum grade of C or better for the 12 hours comprising the concentration.
-Upon request, students who meet the concentration requirements will receive a certificate of completion and a letter from their Department Chair listing the specific courses taken within the concentration.